chrisammon3000/humsim/docs/01-technical-architecture.md

-# Hummingbird Browser App - Technical Architecture Document
+# HumSim - Technical Architecture Document

 ## Overview
-This document defines the critical architectural decisions and technical implementation strategy for the Hummingbird Browser App, based on the requirements outlined in the PRD.
+This document defines the critical architectural decisions and technical implementation strategy for the HumSim, based on the requirements outlined in the PRD.

 ## Critical Architectural Decisions